 Judi is a Special Education Teacher at Lincoln School in Grand Rapids.
 Previously, she served as Assistant Coordinator for Handicapped Services at Grand Rapids Community College.
 Her areas of expertise include autism and transition.
 Judi’s passion for special education is evident in her personal and professional life.
 She understands that her work is making a positive impact in helping each individual grow, gain skills and work towards independence.
 Judi strives to teach her student’s skills that will be used in their journey once they are finished with their schooling and to assist in building the bridge from school to community that is beneficial for both students and parents.
 Judi is inspired by MOKA’s culture.
 MOKA is deeply rooted in its values and believes in helping others live their best life by becoming more independent and confident in their abilities.
 Being on the MOKA Board has allowed her to be part of something bigger, seeing the individuals that we serve become part of a family and community.
 Judi earned her BS (endorsements: Gen Ed/EI/MI/ASD) from Grand Valley State University and her Masters in Administration/Education from Grand Valley State University and Oakland University.

-Julie is a Senior Strategist at Brightly Interactive.
+Julie is a Director of Brand Strategy at Aisle Rocket.
 Her background is in Advertising and Design, she spent many years freelancing in Chicago before moving to Grand Rapids and opening her own branding agency, BOXBOOM.creative.
 She pivoted two years ago into technology where she is currently enjoying doing UI/UX strategy.
 In her current role, Julie’s job is to uncover what people want or need.
 In everything she does, she is always trying to understand the human behavior around it.
 Building successful brands for companies and then watching them flourish, grow, and succeed is the greatest reward she could ever have.
 Julie is passionate about people; human connection is at the heart of everything she does.
 She loves her community and is passionate about contributing to its diversity, opportunities, and authenticity.
 Julie believes that MOKA gives strength, dignity, and human connection to an underserved community.
 People with disabilities deserve these things, just like everyone else does, and MOKA is a home where joy and pride are felt.
 Julie earned her BA in Advertising from Michigan State University and went on to study Art Direction at Brainco, Minneapolis School of Advertising.